 What is Eczema?

-Eczema is a condition that happens to people with dry skin.
+This is a condition that happens to people with dry skin.
 The skin may be red, scaly, and patchy.
-In the most serious cases of eczema, the skin may bleed and crust over.
+In the most serious cases, the skin may bleed and crust over.

 Who Suffers From Eczema?

-Eczema can happen in people of any age.
+This can happen in people of any age.
 However, the main sufferers are children.
-People of every race can suffer from eczema, and both males and females can get it.
+People of every race can suffer from this, and both males and females can get it.

 Why Does Eczema Happen?

-Eczema occurs because the skin does not have a normal amount of fats and oils.
+This occurs because the skin does not have a normal amount of fats and oils.
 This type of skin doesn’t have to ability to self-moisturize by retaining any significant amount of water.
 Skin that doesn’t have enough fats and oils does not have a good protective barrier.
 When the skin is unable to get the moisture it needs, harmful bacteria can move into it quickly.
 Even simple substances like soap and dishwasher liquid can enter the skin and cause a quick breakdown.
-This shows in the skin by causing the redness, cracking, scaling, and rough patches – known as eczema.
+This shows in the skin by causing the redness, cracking, scaling, and rough patches.

 How is Eczema Treated?